-Kovacs and Parker (bed load)
+- Kovacs and Parker (bed load) - Engelund and Fredsoe (Extended) (bed load)

 Bed load

 For bed load, a bed load factor, $k_b$ , can be applied to the selected transport formula.
 The default value is 1, and values can vary between 0.5 and 2.0.
 Beyond this range the validity of the chosen formula could be questioned.